dantwining/dantwining.github.io/_articles/random/from-macbook-to-rpi-client.md

 ---
 layout: page
-title: My attempts to resurrect a 2008 MacBook as a VNC Client for a Raspberry Pi Server
+title: How I repurposed a 2008 MacBook as a VNC Client for a Raspberry Pi
 ---

-## What you'll need
+## What I started with
-- A 2008 MacBook running Snow Leopard
+- A 2008 MacBook running Snow Leopard, plus the Snow Leopard install disc.
-- A Raspberry Pi 4 running Raspbian OS, with ssh enabled
+- A Raspberry Pi 4 running Raspbian OS, with ssh enabled.## My recipe for success

-## What you'll do
 - On the MacBook:
     1. Install XCode from the Snow Leopard disc.
-    1. Install [MacPorts](https://www.macports.org/) (You'll most likely need to download this on another machine then use some physical media, like a thumb drive, to transfer it over).
+    1. Install [MacPorts](https://www.macports.org/) (I had to download this on another machine then use a thumb drive to transfer it over).
     1. Using MacPorts, install the latest version of ssh: `sudo port install ssh`.
     1. Test ssh connectivity to the RPi: `ssh pi@raspberry-pi.local`.
     1. Using MacPorts, install the latest version of tightvnc: `sudo port install tightvnc`